-United CEO felt 'shame' from video as Christie asks to suspend overbooking
+United CEO felt 'ashamed' by video as Christie asks to suspend overbooking

 When United CEO Oscar Munoz first saw footage of the passenger getting violently yanked off one of his planes, he said one emotion washed over him: shame.

 "It's not so much what I thought, it's what I felt.
-Probably the word 'shame' came to mind," Munoz told ABC's "Good Morning America" on Wednesday morning.
+Probably the word 'ashamed' comes to mind," Munoz told ABC's "Good Morning America" on Wednesday morning.

 "That is not who our family at United is.
 And you saw us at a bad moment."